Dr Lin-Hua Jiang

 Molecular and structural mechanisms of calcium-permeable ion channels in health and disease

-The overall aim of the research in my laboratory is to elucidate the molecular and structural mechanisms of calcium-permeable channels in health and disease and to develop novel inhibitors as research tools and therapeutics, focusing on the following areas.
+The research in my laboratory aims to understand the molecular and structural mechanisms of calcium-permeable channels in health and disease and to develop novel inhibitors as research tools and therapeutics, focusing on the following areas.

 TRPM2 channel in oxidative stress signalling

-The TRPM2 channels are strongly activated in response to elevated levels of ROS and act as a molecular sensor or mediator of oxidative stress, which is a salient characteristic of normal ageing and diverse age-related pathophysiological processes, such as ischemic stroke, Alzheimer's and Parkinson's diseases (Jiang et al., 2010, 2018; Li et al., 2015; Syed Mortadza et al., 2015).
-The TRPM2 channels have been shown to be important in mediating ROS-induced neurodegeneration and neuroinflammation (Ye et al., 2014; Syed Mortadza et al., 2017; Li et al., 2017; Li and Jiang, 2018).
+The TRPM2 channel is strongly activated in cells exposed to elevated levels of reactive oxygen species (ROS) and acts as a molecular sensor or mediator of oxidative stress, which is a salient characteristic of normal ageing and diverse age-related pathophysiological processes, such as ischemic stroke, Alzheimer's and Parkinson's diseases (Jiang et al., 2010, 2018; Li et al., 2015; Syed Mortadza et al., 2015; Malko et al., 2019).
+The TRPM2 channel has been shown to be important in mediating ROS-associated neurodegeneration and neuroinflammation (Ye et al., 2014; Syed Mortadza et al., 2017, 2018; Li et al., 2017; Li and Jiang, 2018, 2019; An et al., 2019).
 We are currently investigating TRPM2-dependent signalling mechanisms underpinning normal ageing and age-related diseases that lead to a progressive decline or loss of cognitive function (Jiang et al., 2018).

-TRPM2-specific inhibitor or antagonist is still lacking.
-We are interested in developing TRPM2 channel inhibitors as research tools and therapeutics and, in combining molecular biology, structural biology and electrophysiology, understand the mechanisms of actions.
+TRPM2-specific inhibitor or antagonist is still scare.
+We are interested in developing TRPM2 channel inhibitors as research tools and therapeutics and understand the mechanisms of actions, by combining molecular biology, structural biology and electrophysiology,

 The P2X7 receptor, while belonging to the ATP-gated channel P2X receptor family, exhibits unique functional and pharmacological properties (Jiang et al., 2013).
 We are interested in the structural basis that governs ligand binding, channel gating, and ion permeation (Bradley et al., 2010, 2011; Caseley et al., 2015, 2017), using site-directed mutagenesis and electrophysiology in combination with cryo-EM and structural modelling.

 Activation of the P2X7 receptors requires high levels of extracellular ATP, which is associated with tissue damage and inflammation and also a feature of cancer microenvironments.
-The P2X7 receptors play a critical role in normal immune responses, and change in the P2X7 receptor expression and/or function increase the susceptibility to various conditions such as breast cancer, age-dependent macular degeneration, anxiety and depression (Jelassi et al., 2013; Jiang et al., 2013; Caseley et al., 2014; Roger et al., 2015; Wei et al., 2018).
+The P2X7 receptor plays a critical role in normal immune response, but changes in the P2X7 receptor expression and/or function increase the susceptibility to various conditions such as cancers, age-dependent macular degeneration, anxiety and depression (Jelassi et al., 2013; Jiang et al., 2013; Caseley et al., 2014; Roger et al., 2015; Wei et al., 2018).
 We are interested in P2X7-dependent signalling mechanisms in the pathogenesis and progression of these diseases.

-We were the first to report brilliant blue G as a P2X7 antagonist (Jiang et al., 2000), which has been widely-used as a research tool to unravel many previously unknown physiological and pathological functions of the P2X7 receptors.
-Our collaborative research has identified emodin, a natural compound, as a P2X7 antagonist and show that it is effective in inhibiting P2X7-mediated cancer cell metastasis (Liu et al., 2010; Jelassi et al., 2013).
-With increasing availability of structural information, we are interested in structure-guided approaches used to develop novel P2X7 antagonists (Caseley et al., 2016), particularly brain-penetrable antagonits (Jiang et al., 2018).
+We were the first to report brilliant blue G as a P2X7 antagonist (Jiang et al., 2000), which has been widely used as pharmacological intervention in vitro and in vivo studies to unravel previously unknown physiological and pathological functions of the P2X7 receptors.
+Our collaborative research has identified emodin, a natural compound with anti-inflamamtory properties, as a P2X7 antagonist and show that it is effective in inhibiting P2X7-mediated cancer cell metastasis (Liu et al., 2010; Jelassi et al., 2013).
+With increasing availability of structural information, we are interested in using structure-guided approaches to develop novel P2X7 antagonists (Caseley et al., 2016), particularly brain-penetrable antagonits (Jiang et al., 2018).